-For my first blog post for Distant Future, I thought I would mention my love of listening to podcasts.
+For this blog post, I thought I would mention my love of listening to podcasts.
 Listening to podcasts really helps me focus on the particular job in hand.
 It makes me more productive and I get in the zone of what I am doing.

 However it is best advised to only listen on the right type of job.
 Writing proposals or emails, doing ‘lip-sync’ animation or anything where you need to constantly listen to an audio track, then obviously podcasts will get in the way.

 A lot of people will argue that you should not listen to anything at all whilst at work, as it will be a distraction in itself.
 But everyone works differently.